shinyquagsire23/monado/doc/changes/README.md

 There are provisions for providing your own reference parser if this format is entirely unusable, but they're underdeveloped.
-(Most use cases found by the original author can actually be accommodated just by changing the template and specifying `.`-delimited fields in references.)
+(Most use cases found by the original author can actually be accommodated by changing the template and specifying `.`-delimited fields in references.)
 If this functionality is interesting to you, get involved in the development of Proclamation and help finish it!